rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 First, we convert the scan into a point-cloud using the `laser_geometry` package.
 After converting to a point-cloud, we extract the pts just as above with `PointCloud2`.

-At this point, we could have logged the Points directly using `log_points`, but for the sake of this demo, we wanted to instead log a laser scan as a bunch of lines in a similar fashion to how it is depicted in gazebo.
+We could have logged the Points directly using `rr.log_points`, but for the sake of this demo, we wanted to instead log a laser scan as a bunch of lines in a similar fashion to how it is depicted in gazebo.